-class numba.cuda.cudadrv.devicearray.DeviceNDArray(shape, strides, dtype, stream=0, gpu_data=None) An on-GPU array type
+class numba.cuda.cudadrv.devicearray.DeviceNDArray(shape, strides, dtype, stream=0, gpu_data=None) An on-GPU array type my_kernel[100, 100](d_arr) '''

 If a CUDA stream is given, then the transfer will be made asynchronously as part as the given stream.
 Otherwise, the transfer is synchronous: the function returns after the copy is finished.